Filing the Private School Affidavit

 Before You File

-Parents who are withdrawing at least one child from a public school or a private campus school to begin homeschooling can avoid one unnecessary legal contact by following the instructions in our article Withdrawing Your Child From School.
+Parents who are withdrawing at least one child from a public school or a private campus school to begin homeschooling can help avoid unnecessary legal contacts by following the instructions in our article Withdrawing Your Child From School.

-California’s compulsory attendance laws, as they apply to this 2013-2014 school year, require that children be enrolled in a school by their sixth birthday in the school year in which they turn six on or before October 1 (i.e., a child who turns six on or after October 2, 2013 does not need to be formally enrolled in school until the fall of 2014).
-This law will again change the cut-off date for the 2014-2015 school year as well.
-For specific information on this future change, see our paper Required School Enrollment Age Confusion.
+California’s compulsory attendance laws, as they apply to this 2016-2017 and following school years, require that children be enrolled in a school at the beginning of the school year in which they turn six on or before September 1st of the year in which the new school year begins (i.e., a child who turns six on or after September 2, 2016 does not need to be formally enrolled in school until the fall of 2017).
+A new school year typically begins in either August or September.

-While no laws have changed and establishing a home-based private school remains legal, opposition to private homeschooling in some counties and local school districts is expected to continue.
+While no laws have changed and establishing a home-based private school remains legal, confusion about or opposition to private homeschooling in some counties and local school districts is expected to continue.
 There is still the possibility that some local school districts could try to investigate homeschoolers.
-Additionally, a few homeschoolers have been falsely reported each year for alleged child abuse or neglect.
-While the frequency of these reports is lower for homeschooled children than for those attending campus schools, it is still a threat for which every homeschooler should be prepared.
+Additionally, a few parents who are homeschoolers have been falsely reported in the past for alleged child abuse or neglect.
+While the frequency of these reports is lower for homeschooled children than for children attending campus schools, it is still a threat for which every homeschooler should be prepared.